sdt/twitrssme/INSTALL.docker.md

 That's all you need.
 Your TwitRSS.me server will be available on http://localhost:3000/ .

+### Setting a custom domain

+By default, the twitrssme container will report itself as running at http://twitrss.me.
+You can customise this with the `TWITRSSME_DOMAIN` environment variable.

+eg.

+  `docker run --rm --detach --port 3000:80 --env TWITRSSME_DOMAIN http://my.domain.com:3000 twitrssme`

 # Running TwitRSS.me with Docker Compose

 A `docker-compose.yml` is provided which mounts the local directory to `/var/www/twitrssme` in the container.
 This is handy for development as any local changes are available immediately in the running container, with no image rebuild neessary.